-If you earn more than US$10,000 (or $400 for self-employed individuals), you should file form 1040.
-While taxes owed are still due by April 15th, expats get an automatic filing extension until June 15th.
-This can be extended still further online until October 15th.
+If your annual income is more than $12,400 (in 2020, or just $400 for self-employed individuals, or just $5 for Americans married filing separately with a foreigner), then you have to file form 1040.
+While any tax owed is still due on April 15th, expats get an automatic filing extension up until June 15th.
+This can be extended further until October 15th.

-If you had more than US$10,000 in total in one or more foreign bank accounts at any time during the tax year, you should also file FinCEN form 114, otherwise known as an FBAR (Foreign Bank Account Report).
+If you have more than US$10,000 in aggregate in foreign financial accounts, including all of your bank and investment accounts, at any time during the tax year, you should also file FinCEN form 114, better known as an FBAR (Foreign Bank Account Report).

 “Italy’s tax authorities have targeted Italian companies and multinationals operating locally for evading taxes, especially those using holding companies based in other countries, such as Luxembourg and Ireland, as they seek to repair public finances hit by a weak economy.”